European Journal of Neurodegenerative Diseases 2022; 11(2) July-December: 65-69

 ASD is a lifelong condition and is normally diagnosed early, with the onset of symptoms usually presenting within the first three years of life.
 Behavioural and development presentations are used for diagnosis, including clinical specifiers related to language, movement, adaptation, cognitive skills and comorbidity.

-Autism presents differently in milder and higher-functioning individuals, who usually require minimal daily support.
-Individuals with HF ASD have normal, sometimes above-average IQs and can use language, albeit superficially.
+Autism presents differently in milder and higher-functioning individuals who require minimal daily support.
+Individuals with HF ASD have average, sometimes above-average IQs and can use language, albeit superficially.

 Factors contributing to poor recognition of high-functioning ASD